Sukhmeetsingh306/store_app/README.md

 4. convert the map to json string using the json.encode() As to convert it import the 'dart:convert'
      As converting to the json.encode() means serialization of the information that is to be used or taken from the user to send it to the DB for checking it.

+5. After serialization of the data deserialization is also important As this is important to convert the string to the User object As mapping with in the object can be done easily or want to display the data for the ui